 Harness Configuration

-Configure the AI provider (Claude Code, Codex, or pi-mono) that powers your agents
+Configure the AI provider (Claude Code, Codex, opencode, pi-mono, Devin, or Claude Managed Agents) that powers your agents

 Agent Swarm uses a harness abstraction to decouple task execution from the underlying AI provider.
 Each worker runs one harness — the harness spawns sessions, manages credentials, and normalizes events so the rest of the system doesn't care which provider is underneath.